What Are Old Testament Narratives?

 What are the main themes addressed in the Old Testament narratives?

-The main themes dealt with in the Old Testament narratives include the creation of the world, the fall of man, the flood, the choice of Abrahamthe deliverance of the people of Israel from Egypt, the giving of the tablets of the law to Moses, among other notable events.
+The main themes dealt with in the Old Testament narratives include the creation of the world, the fall of man, the flood, the choice of Abraham, the liberation of the people of Israel from Egypt, the handing over of the tablets of the law to Moses, and other significant events.

 Who are the most important characters in the Old Testament narratives?